Part II - Who is outliving us & why ?

 Big and Small

 The Spring of 19 was a glorious time.
 Cathy and I had the house remodel behind us, having moved in just before Christmas a few months earlier.
 We were so excited to start working on our dreams.
 It was a busy time, trying to rotate sheep in half-fenced pastures.
 My wife was such a trooper—I’d drive posts, and she would equip herself with a bucket full of insulators, a hammer, and earbuds and take off—we were a fencing machine.
 Cathy and I fenced this whole farm in 2019 – me driving, her insulating and running wire.
 We were so excited to be doing it.
 At night we would crash, exhausted but fulfilled by a good day's work.
-I have fond memories of those days punkin’ – I did not deserve a girl as good as you and truthfully didn’t realize it at the time.
+I have fond memories of those days.
+I did not deserve a girl as good as her and truthfully didn’t realize it at the time.
 I realize it now.
-I look back on this past year with anger – anger about what life did to you.
-I long for the days of returning home from work something and having you there to kiss and say – “hey babe how was your morning”.
-I long to see you again.
+I look back on this past year with anger – anger about what life did to my bride.
+I long for the days of returning home from work something and having her there to kiss and say – “hey babe how was your morning”.
+I long to see her again.
 That feeling never leaves me, ever.
-Somedays I run into something, and the great wall of water comes raging down again….... it is so hard to believe you are no longer here – no longer beside me.
+Somedays I run into something, and the great wall of water comes raging down again….... it is so hard to believe she is no longer here – no longer beside me.
 It is unfathomable sometimes.
 That Spring and subsequent Springs thereafter - I remember thinking, “This place is not so big…. it’s not big enough – the land, the home – all of it too small.
-Now without you with me – this place is a black hole of emptiness, and it is so big.
+Now without Cathy with me – this place is a black hole of emptiness, and it is so big.
 I look out and feel swallowed by it all.
-With you I was a giant that could gaze upon my domain with prideful dreams …………without you I feel small and alone – fearful of the vast emptiness that lurks in every corner.
+With Cathy I was a giant that could gaze upon my domain with prideful dreams …………without her I feel smaller and alone – fearful of the vast emptiness that lurks in every corner.
 Please visit me again – feel my nostrils with your sweet scent of spice one more time.
 I love you and miss you Punkin' Bread.

 with customization by Good Roots